 - Alaska's tax structure is based on the weight of different parts of the plant and paid by cultivators on wholesale transfers.
-The flower tax rate is \$50 per ounce vs. the trim rate of \$15 per ounce. - Alaska requires all licensed cannabis facilities to use Metrc, a provider of cannabis regulatory systems in the U.S. Metrc combines advanced software, radio-frequency identification (RFID) technology, a dedicated customer-support team, and a secure database to track and trace cannabis from seed, growth, harvest, and processing to testing, transport, and sale.
-The seed-to-sale data provides valuable insights to growers, processors, retailers, and regulators to help ensure a safe and compliant cannabis industry. - Alaska can conduct monthly reconciliations using transfer reports from Metrc.
-Most of the audits are selected from discrepancies found between the Metro data and what is, reported or - audits are selected from discrepancies found between the Metrc data and what is reported on tax returns. - Most cannabis taxpayers do not have traditional bank accounts in Alaska.
+The flower tax rate is \$50 per ounce vs. the trim rate of \$15 per ounce. - Alaska requires all licensed cannabis facilities to use Metrc,74 a provider of cannabis regulatory systems in the U.S. Metrc combines advanced software, radio-frequency identification (RFID) technology, a dedicated customer-support team, and a secure database to track and trace cannabis from seed, growth, harvest, and processing to testing, transport, and sale.
+The seed-to-sale data provides valuable insights to growers, processors, retailers, and regulators to help ensure a safe and compliant cannabis industry.

+- Alaska can conduct monthly reconciliations using transfer reports from Metrc.
+Most of the audits are selected from discrepancies found between the Metrc data and what is reported on tax returns. - Most cannabis taxpayers do not have traditional bank accounts in Alaska.
 Alaska is challenged with many cultivators going out of business before they can be audited, often with an outstanding tax debt.
 Additionally, Alaska is unable to follow normal collection efforts due to an inability to levy bank accounts.